-ICCO guidance and support to PR agencies in tackling Covid-19
+ICCO guidance and support to PR professionals in tackling Covid-19

 As a global network, we can lean on one another to share useful resources, guidance and information.
 Below are some top tips and useful links for PR and communications agencies and practitioners alike navigating these tough conditions.

 - To join the global senior practitioners weekly call contact email@example.com

 Top Free Resources